-Transactions of lesser significance carried out with ISP Related Parties by the Parent Company or Subsidiaries are subject to market disclosure if they were approved in the quarterly reporting period despite a negative opinion from the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group.
+Transactions of lesser significance carried out with ISP Related Parties by the Parent Company or Subsidiaries are subject to market disclosure if they were approved in the quarterly reporting period despite a negative opinion from the Committee for Transactions with Related Parties.

 An information document indicating the counterparty, the subject and the consideration for the transaction and the reasons for disagreement with the opinion expressed by the Committee must be made available at the registered office of the company within fifteen days of the close of each quarter, according to the publication methods indicated by Consob.

-In the decision-making phase, the Corporate Bodies and Corporate Affairs Head Office Department shall keep track of the transactions indicated for the purpose of the Company's preparation and prompt publication of the information document.
+In the decision-making phase, Corporate Bodies and Corporate Affairs shall keep track of the transactions indicated for the purpose of the Company's preparation and prompt publication of the information document.